ReVanced/revanced-manager/docs/2_1_patching.md

    > If you are rooted, you can mount the patched app on top of the original app.[^3]
    > Optionally, you may export the patched app to storage using the options in the top right corner.

-[^1]: Non-root users may be prompted to select an APK from storage, in which case you have to source the APK file yourself.
+[^1]: You need to select an APK from storage, in which case you have to source the APK file yourself.
 ReVanced does not provide any APK files.
 [^2]: It is suggested to use the version with the most patches to get the most out of ReVanced.
 [^3]: Mounting the patched app on top of the original app will only work if the installed app version matches the version of the app selected in step 4. above.